Updated Mar 01, 2026

-Creating an app that connects with SAP data can transform how your team accesses and updates critical business information.
-By using tools like Adalo's External Collections, you can integrate SAP's REST APIs into a mobile or web app - without coding.
-This approach simplifies app development, reduces costs, and shortens timelines, with many organizations launching apps in under 3 months.
+Adalo, an AI-powered app builder, solves this with External Collections that integrate SAP's REST APIs into native mobile or web apps without coding.
+This approach simplifies app development, reduces costs, and shortens timelines, with many organizations launching an MVP in under 3 months.
+One build publishes to web, iOS App Store, and Android Play Store simultaneously.

 Key steps include:

-- Understanding SAP Integration: SAP data is accessed via OData or REST APIs, using tools like SAP Gateway and SAP API Business Hub for secure connections.
+• Understanding SAP Integration: SAP data is accessed via OData or REST APIs, using tools like SAP Gateway and SAP API Business Hub for secure connections.

-- Setting Up Adalo: Configure External Collections to link SAP data to app components.
+• Setting Up Adalo: Configure External Collections to link SAP data to app components.
 Use JSON validation for smooth integration.

-- Building Features: Create dashboards, forms, and workflows to display and update SAP data in real-time.
+• Building Features: Create dashboards, forms, and workflows to display and update SAP data in real-time.

-- Testing and Launching: Test API connections, validate data mapping, and deploy apps for web, iOS, and Android - all from a single build.
+• Testing and Launching: Test API connections, validate data mapping, and deploy apps for web, iOS, and Android—all from a single build.

 5-Step Process to Create an App Using SAP Data